-For Drug Testing in Arizona for Employers Call Now: 866-843-4545
+For immediate drug testing in Arizona for employers call 866-843-4545

-Arizona employers may (but don’t have to) require applicants to take a drug test as a condition of employment.
-The employer must inform applicants if drug testing will be required.
-An employer may refuse to hire an employee who will not submit to a drug test.
-Arizona law also specifies the procedures the employer must use for gathering specimens, testing, and maintaining confidentiality.
-If an employee tests positive, that result must be confirmed by a second test using a different chemical process than the initial screen.
+Arizona employers may (but don’t have to) require applicants to take a drug test as a condition of employment. the employer must inform applicants if drug testing will be required. an employer may refuse to hire an employee who will not submit to a drug test.
+Arizona law also specifies the procedures the employer must use for gathering specimens, testing, and maintaining confidentiality. if an employee tests positive, that result must be confirmed by a second test using a different chemical process than the initial screen.

 Arizona employers are allowed, but not required, to drug test employees.
 Testing is allowed for any job-related purpose consistent with business necessity, including:

-- to maintain productivity, safety, quality, or security
+- To maintain productivity, safety, quality, or security

-- as part of an accident investigation or an investigation of possible employee impairment, or
+- As part of an accident investigation or an investigation of possible employee impairment, or

-- on reasonable suspicion of drug use.
+- On reasonable suspicion of drug use.

-Onsite, instant or rapid drug testing in Arizona may be legal; this is also often referred to as point of collection testing.
-Arizona statute clearly states that drug testing must take place at a laboratory, it also contains this phrase “Nothing in this article shall be construed to encourage, discourage, restrict, limit, prohibit or require on-site drug testing or alcohol impairment testing.”
-(23-493.04 E)
+Onsite, instant or rapid drug testing in Arizona may be legal; This is also often referred to as point of collection testing.
+Arizona statute clearly states that drug testing must take place at a laboratory, it also contains this phrase “nothing in this article shall be construed to encourage, discourage, restrict, limit, prohibit or require on-site drug testing or alcohol impairment testing.”
+(23-493.04 e)

+Effective in may of 2011, employers in Arizona now have more protection in their drug testing policies when dealing with employees who use marijuana for medical purposes.
+House bill 2541 was recently signed into law and provides clarification to Arizona’s medical marijuana law.
+Under the provisions of the new legislation, which began retroactively on april 12, 2011, employers now have greater latitude in taking action against employees who are believed to be impaired at work due to prescribed, illegal or synthetic drug use.
+Employers are prohibited from taking adverse actions based on an employee’s or applicant’s status as a cardholder authorized to use medical marijuana, or a qualifying patient’s positive drug test, unless the qualifying patient used, possessed or was “impaired” by marijuana while at work or during work hours.
 Additionally, an employer may penalize a cardholder if failure to do so would cause the employer to lose a monetary or licensing-related benefit under federal law or regulations.
 With this new law, employers have clearer legislative direction on how they can ensure a safe workplace when their employees are lawful medical marijuana users.
 National Drug Screening recommends that employers seek legal counsel to ensure that their drug-free workplace policies and drug testing policies are in compliance with existing laws or before taking any adverse employment action against any employee who is suspected of drug use.